edgedb/edgedb/docs/datamodel/annotations.rst

 ------------------------

 To declare a custom constraint type beyond the three built-ins, add an abstract annotation type to your schema.
+A custom annotation could be used to attach arbitrary JSON-encoded data to your schema—potentially useful for introspection and code generation.

 .. code-block:: sdl